mendix/docs/content/howto/mobile/native-deep-link.md

 ---
-title: "Set Up Deep Links in Native Apps"
+title: "Set Up Deep Links in Native Mobile Apps"
 parent: "native-mobile"
 menu_order: 75
 description: "Connect URLs to your native app by adding a deep link."